BioBoost/course-object-oriented-programming-with-cpp/06_pointers/readme.md

 ## Initializing a Pointer

 As with any other variable, **a pointer needs to be initialized before it can be used**.
-To accomplish this, one needs to a**ssign the address of a variable to the pointer**.
+To accomplish this, one needs to **assign the address of a variable to the pointer**.
 As shown before, the address of a variable can be retrieved by applying the address-of operator `&` to it.
 The resulting address can then be assigned to a pointer of the same type as the variable.

 ```c++
 // A pointer to a variable of type int